Best Options for Replacing Missing Teeth

 Disadvantages of Implant Crowns and Bridges

-- The number of dental visits you will need from the initial extraction and implant placement to complete restoration with a crown or bridge will vary depending on the exact treatment and the health of your bone.
-Expect the total treatment length to be from three to six months.
+The primary drawback of implant crowns and bridges is the number of dental visits required.
+The number of times you need to go to the dentist to replace your tooth or teeth with an implant crown or bridge will vary based on your mouth health and the exact treatment you choose.
+You can expect the total treatment length to be from three months to six months.

 Best Candidates for Implant Crowns